hmrc/accessibility/.github/ISSUE_TEMPLATE/ACCESSIBILITY_AUDIT.md

 ### Before you request your audit

 Before you request an in-house accessibility audit, there are some basic targets that we’d like you to hit.
 Meeting these targets before your request will save us all some time, meaning you’ll get your audit back sooner.
-If you think you need help with this, [check your service’s accessibility before you get a review](https://github.com/hmrc/accessibility/blob/master/docs/check-your-services-accessibility-before-you-get-a-review.md).
+If you think you need help with this, we’ve written some guidance to help you [check the accessibility of your service before you get a review](https://github.com/hmrc/accessibility/blob/master/docs/check-your-services-accessibility-before-you-get-a-review.md).

 ✅ **Please tick the boxes below to show you’ve read the requirements.**